SCL1334/redisRateLimiter/README.md

 ***Rate limiting*** is a strategy for limiting network traffic.
 It help to protect server / database / API from certain kinds of malicious activity, such as web crawler and ddos attack.
 Its main idea is to control the amount of requests that can be made by the requester/user in certain time period.
-The goal of rate limiting is to reduce strain on web servers and the service availability.
+The goal of rate limiting is to reduce strain on web servers and keep the service availability.

 ***Redis*** is a popular and powerful in-memory data structure store, also is a great and reliable choice for caching.
 Due to its stability, high-speed and different data type, it's suitable for building rate limiters.

 ***Lua*** is a powerful, efficient, lightweight, embeddable scripting language.